davilucsg/angular-template/README.md

 # angular-template

-This project was generated with [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 8.1.1
+This project was based on [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) version 8.1.1

 # Getting started